^Top^

 How To Start Your Own Local Homeschool Support Group

-Just Mommies by Shauna Smith Duty says, "Prioritize":
+Shauna Smith Duty of Just Mommies says, "Prioritize":

 Don't let starting a support group interfere with teaching, family, church, or other responsibilities.
 If the support group needs to take the backseat during Christmas, be upfront with your members and tell them you cannot commit to anything during December, but they are welcome to plan events without you during that time.
 If you have to miss a park day, do it.
 Keep the number of events minimal.
 A bi-monthly park day and one outing per month are enough for most groups.
 Maintain a balance that makes your family and your homeschool group compliment one another.